lucky-quinn/Counter-App/README.md

 # First project with the React App

-This project was devloepd by Reuben during his web devlopment bootcamp using React App
+This project was devloped by Reuben during his web devlopment bootcamp using the React App

 ## Available Scripts